AggelosQubit/Math_runs/cum_delta/README.md

-# cumulative_delta
+# cum_delta

-Created a REST API which gives the cumulative delta of a specific trading pair.
+Created a REST API which gives the cum delta of a specific trading pair.

-Cumulative Volume Delta (CVD) is a way of using Delta to measure an asset's mid- to long-term buy and sell pressure.
+Cum Volume Delta (CVD) is a way of using Delta to measure an asset's mid- to long-term buy and sell pressure.
 It compares buying and selling volume over time and offers insights into market behavior at specific price points

 The REST API Uses Kucoin's API to fetch data and proceed with computation